lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7432a6376f
 ## Import package

-To use the constant `pi`, students will need to import the `math` package.
+Often, exercises require importing libraries.
+For example, using the constant `pi` requires the `math` package.
 The exercise below shows how imports can be tested.

 *** =instructions
 - Import the `math` package.
 Now you can access the constant `pi` with `math.pi`.